BEST PLACES TO VISIT IN BAVARIA, Germany

 If you are into interesting bridges, head to the Walderlebniszentrum Füssen, where you can walk the 480-meter “Baumkronenweg“ for an entrance fee.

-More places to see: Here are a few more places in Bavaria that I haven’t visited yet, but which are high on my list and you could add to your list “the most beautiful places in Bavaria” too.
+More places to visit in Bavaria: Here are a few more places in Bavaria that I haven’t visited yet, but which are high on my list and you could add to your list “the most beautiful places in Bavaria” too.
 These places are:

 As you can see, Bavaria has a lot to offer – it surely is one of the prettiest states in Germany and should be on your Europe itinerary.

-I hope this post has helped you get a good impression of the most beautiful places in Bavaria, and the travel tips help you create your own Bavaria itinerary.
+I hope this post has helped you get a good impression of the most beautiful and best places to visit in Bavaria, and the travel tips help you create your own Bavaria itinerary.

 Planning your first trip to Germany?
 Here are things to know!